Invictum/charon/README.md

 -------------
 On first run plugin will create a default configuration file at `SERVER_ROOT_DIRECTORY/plugins/Charon/config.yml`

-There is only one option available for configuration
+Two configuration options are available
 ```
 # Path to file to dump data
 path: charon-data.csv